Tunisia national football team: History

-1928–1956: Early years
+1928–1956: French protectorate of Tunisia and beginning

-An unofficial Tunisian team was formed in 1928, comprising the best Tunisian players from the Tunisian league.
-The team's first match was on 11 March 1928, against the French B team; Tunisia lost 8–2.
-Their next friendlies, against the same team on 23 March 1930 and 26 March 1933, also resulted in heavy defeats, 0–5 and 1–6 respectively.
-Tunisia had to wait until 1932 for their first match win, a 1–0 victory over French Algeria.
+Before independence, an unofficial team was formed in 1928, comprising the best Tunisian players from the Tunisian League.
+The team's first match was on 11 March 1928, against the France national football B team; Tunisia lost 8–2.
+Their next friendlies, against the same team on 23 March 1930 and 26 March 1933, also resulted in heavy defeats: 0–5 and 1–6 respectively.

-Most of the matches that Tunisia played in the 1930s and '40s were against French teams, whether it was French Algeria, the French military team or the France B team, at the Stade Vélodrome in Tunis.
+Tunisia had to wait until 1932 for their first match win: a 1–0 victory over French Algeria.
+Most of the matches that Tunisia played in the 30s and 40s were against French teams, whether it was French Algeria, the French military team or the France B team, in addition to a match against the France national team in 1941.
+Most of these matches were played at the Stade Vélodrome in Tunis.

-1956–78: Post-independence
+1956–1962: Post independence, First international participation

 Tunisia gained independence from France on 20 March 1956.
-The Tunisian Football Federation was founded on 29 March 1957 and the Tunisian team played a match with Austrian club FC Admira Wacker Mödling on 30 December of the same year and managed to win 4–1.
+The Tunisian Football Federation was founded on 29 March 1957 and the Tunisian team played a match with Austrian club FC Admira Wacker Mödling on 30 December of the same year, winning 4–1.
 Tunisia became affiliated with FIFA and the Confederation of African Football in 1960.
-The independent Tunisia played their first match against Algeria on 1 June 1957, in the midst of the Algerian War; Tunisia lost 2–1.
-They played their first official match at the 1957 Pan Arab Games where they won against Libya 4–3 after scoring the first Tunisian goal in an official competition by Farzit.
-They also managed to get through Iraq and Lebanon before losing in the final against Syria 3–1.

-In 1960, Yugoslavian Milan Kristić became the first foreign manager; the national team qualified for the 1960 Summer Olympics, their first international event after beating Malta, Morocco and Sudan; on 24 July 1960, the team experienced its biggest-ever defeat, losing 10–1 against Hungary.
-However, less than a month later, on 18 August, Tunisia recorded their biggest-ever win: an 8–1 thumping of Taiwan.
-In the Olympic Games, the team suffered three defeats: against Poland 6–1, Argentina 2–1 and Denmark 3–1.
+The independent Tunisia played their first match against Algeria on 1 June 1957, in the midst of the Algerian War, in which Tunisia lost 2–1.
+They played their first official match at the 1957 Arab Games where they won against Libya 4–3 after scoring the first Tunisian goal in an official competition by Farzit.
+They won against Iraq 4–2 and Lebanon 4–2 before losing in the final against Syria 3–1.
+In 1960, Yugoslavian Milan Kristić became the first foreign manager.
+The national team qualified for the 1960 Summer Olympics, their first international event after beating Malta, Morocco and Sudan.
+In the Olympic Games, the team suffered three defeats: against Poland 6–1, Argentina 2–1, and Denmark 3–1.
+Frane Matošić was appointed as the second Yugoslav coach of Tunisia after Kristić led Tunisia to qualify for the Olympics.